Credential store (credential store)

 </credentials>

-The names and descriptions of the credentials are retained so that only the values need to be reset after the portal import and there is no need to create all the credentials again.
-This also retains the reference to the processes so that, for example, you can display the use of the credential in the credential store.
-The default setting is "Clear credential store".
+The names and descriptions of the credentials are retained so that only the values need to be reset after the portal import and not all credentials need to be created again.
+This also maintains the reference to the processes so that you can, for example, display the use of the credential in the credential store.
+The default setting is "Empty logon information memory".

 General information on the subject of "Portal export" can be found here.